lukso-network/docs/docs/standards/getting-started/03-Make-UP-interactive.md

 ---
-sidebar_label: "Interact with Universal Receiver"
+sidebar_label: 'Interact with Universal Receiver'
 sidebar_position: 2.3
 ---

-# Make your UP interactive via a Universal Receiver
+# Interact with a Universal Receiver

 A Universal Receiver Delegate enables you to delegate the `universalReceiver` functionality to another smart contract.